 - Eviction Started

-We will go into each of these in a little more depth and how STRATAFOLIO tracks each one of them.
+We will go into each of these in a little more depth and how STRATAFOLIO tracks each.

 A Future Lease indicates the unit is rented, a lease has been signed, and the tenant is set to move in at a future date.
-This allows you to enter the lease into STRATAFOLIO before the lease start date.
-This is especially helpful when there is build-out that needs to be done and the exact start date is unknown.
-You can enter it any time you would like to and on the day that the lease starts, it will change to Occupied.
+This allows you to enter the lease into STRATAFOLIO before the lease starts.
+This is especially helpful when a build-out needs to be done and the exact start date is unknown.
+You can enter it any time you would like to and on the day the lease starts, it will change to Occupied.
+This date may need to be updated several times for new construction.

-An Occupied lease is one where there is a tenant in the space, they are current on payment obligations, and the lease terms have not expired.
+An Occupied lease is one where a tenant is in the space, they are current on payment obligations, and the lease terms have not expired.
 These are the current, active leases that will show up on the Rent Roll.

-- Notice – Available to Rent – A Notice – Available to Rent lease indicates the tenant has moved out, but the lease terms have not yet expired.
-Therefore, a new tenant can move in and take over the existing lease until the lease expires.
+A Notice-Available to Rent lease indicates the tenant has moved out, but the lease terms have not yet expired.
+Therefore, a new tenant can move in now and take over the existing lease until it expires.
+This will still be included on the Rent Roll.

-- Breach of Contract – A Breach of Contract lease is a lease where the tenant breached the terms set in the lease.
+A Breach of Contract lease is a lease in which the tenant breached the terms set in the lease.
 The breach could be related to the tenant going out of business, or any other violations of the terms set in the lease.
+The rent will not be added to the Rent Roll.

-- Evicted – An Evicted lease is a lease that has completed the proper legal process for the removal of the tenant, and the tenant has been evicted from the premises.
+An Evicted lease is a lease that has completed the proper legal process for removing the tenant, and the tenant has been evicted from the premises.
+The rent will not be added to the Rent Roll.

-With the Month-to-Month and Year-to-Year lease statuses, the latest lease rate will continue every month until the lease is stopped or until a newer lease rate is entered.
+Note: With the Month-to-Month and Year-to-Year lease statuses, the latest lease rate will continue every month.
+They will stay at the same rate until the lease is stopped or until a newer lease rate is entered.